This competition is open to:

 It is the jury and the organising committee that decide which competing dances will perform in the Children and Junior Galas.
 The order of presentation is also decided by the jury and organising committee and both Galas are held at the “Teatro das Figuras”.

 Competitors should be insured against injury or illness.

 The organisation declines any responsibility for accidents that may occur during the competition and/or for the theft or loss of personal property.

 Video recording and photography is strictly forbidden during the competition.
 Photographs and audio-visual recordings will be carried out by the companies/enterprises hired by the organisation, which will have to wear proper identification in the competition area.

 Participation in the competition automatically implies agreement to being recorded/filmed.
 The organisation reserves the right to use these images/videos for commercial and promotional ends.

 Registration, once accepted and valid, may be cancelled at any time by the organisation, without notice and with immediate effects, whenever a competitor, members of a school or supporters behave in such a manner that disrupts the normal functioning of the competition.
 Examples of such behaviour would be lack of respect and mistreatment of any member of the organisation, member of the jury or fellow competitor.

-Registration can also be cancelled by the organisation in cases where the rules and regulations, as well as the norms of the "competition procedure" are not upheld by competitors, members of schools and supporters.
+Registration can also be cancelled by the organisation in cases where these rules and regulations, as well as the norms of the "competition procedure" are not upheld by competitors, members of schools and supporters.
 The "competition procedure" is sent to participating schools after acceptance of their registration.